 3 Mindset Shifts That Will Make You Happier

-From all the shifts in mindset I’ve experienced to date, there are three in particular that stand out when it comes to happiness:
+From all the shifts in mindset I’ve explored over the years, there are three in particular that stand out when it comes to creating more space, resilience, self-understanding, hope, and grounded happiness in our lives.

 1. Happiness doesn’t mean being happy all the time.

 Happiness doesn’t mean being happy all of the time.
-More than anything, happiness is based on your ability to be content no matter what is happening around you.
-You see, ups and downs are a part of life and up doesn’t necessarily need to mean ecstatically happy and down doesn’t need to mean low in despair.
-You can experience stress, sadness, and worry and be okay amidst it all, thereby allowing yourself to experience true happiness.
+More than anything, genuine happiness involves building the capacity to stay connected to yourself and to life even during periods of stress, sadness, uncertainty, disappointment, or pain.
+Ups and downs are a part of life and up doesn’t necessarily need to mean ecstatically happy and down doesn’t need to mean low in despair.
+You can experience stress, sadness, and worry and be mostly okay amidst it all, which naturally gives you a chance at non-fleeting happiness.

 The hedonistic view of happiness as a byproduct of maximum pleasure and avoidance of or minimum pain might help you attain happiness momentarily, but it won’t do you much good in the long term.
 If you’re seeking simply hedonistic pleasure, you’ll be running around trying your best to have happiness peaks and ultimate highs while running away from unpleasant or painful feelings.
 And what will happen is that you’ll coincidentally also be running away from sustainable, long-term happiness.